 Year 5: 140,000

-What MIRR really does is to rearrange all the cash flows so that it ultimately has only two: “Day 1” and the final year when you dispose of the property.
-It uses that safe rate, as we’ve seen, to zero out all of the expected negative cash flows.
-Then it takes the “reinvestment rate” you specify to zero out all of the positive cash flows by compounding them forward.
+MIRR rearranges all the cash flows so that it ultimately has only two: First, “Day 1,” using that safe rate to zero out all of the expected negative cash flows.

-You’ll also want to assume that it will be a rate you could achieve, on average, over the holding period of the investment.
+You’ll want to assume that it will be a rate you could achieve, on average, over the holding period of the investment.
 If the cash flows are too small to use to acquire another property, then perhaps you’ll use the money to buy stocks or bonds.
 You need to make a judgment as to what kind of return you might reasonably expect reinvesting your cash flows in those vehicles.

 MIRR will take the rate you choose (say 7%, for example) and compound all positive cash flows forward, adding the results to the total cash flow in the final year.
 That means the other positive cash flow years are now all at zero, leaving, as I said above, just the initial investment and the proceeds in the sale year.
 You have one negative cash flow — Day 1 — and one positive cash flow — the final year.
 That means you have only one sign change, so the MIRR function can then perform a standard IRR-style computation and derive a single result.